gkmngrgn/emacs.d/README.md

 ## PACKAGES

-My preferred package manager is [straight](https://github.com/raxod502/straight.el).
-If you want to see the list of packages that I use, just open **init.el** file and look at all the lines starting with `straight-use-package `.
+I use builtin package manager, if you want to see the list of packages I installed. search `package-install` text in `init.el` file.

 ## SYSTEM DEPENDENCIES